uwescience/python-seminar-2015/full-project/ProjectOrganization.md

 However, if your file is relatively large AND is backed up elsewhere, you might want to avoid making a duplicate copy in the `.git` directory.
 You can add it to the .gitignore file to avoid accidentally adding it to Github.

-TODO: Add a description of your data `README.txt` file and place it in the data subdirectory.
+TODO: Add a description of your data  in the `README.txt`.
 You can start by copying the text bellow:

 	Data downloaded from the Global Health Data Exchange website (http://ghdx.healthdata.org/) from the following link: http://ghdx.healthdata.org/sites/default/files/record-attached-files/IHME_PHMRC_VA_DATA_ADULT_Y2013M09D11_0.csv.
 It includes Population Health Metrics Research Consortium Gold Standard Verbal Autopsy Adult Data 2013.
 Add extra details ...